ros-sports/ipm-docs/soccer.rst

       output_frame: 'base_footprint'

 The `soccer_ipm.yaml` config file contains the parameters of our node.
-They mainly include the ball diameter (the ball projection is performed on an elevated plane for less errors due to object depth), the output frame (the frame in which the output is published), and the default dimensions of the objects.
+They mainly include the ball diameter (the ball projection is performed on an elevated plane for less error due to object depth), the output frame (the frame in which the output is published), and the default dimensions of the objects.
 They also include the ``footpoint_out_of_image_threshold`` parameter which is used to determine whether the footpoint of an object is out of the image or not.